 Why are they called Laserfit?

-The name Laserfit was chosen because of the laser scanning technologies used to fit and make them.
-A low-coherence FDA-approved diode laser called an optical coherence tomographer is used to map the eye.
-Another FDA-approved laser device called a ray-tracing aberrometer is used to map the optics of the eye in great detail.
+The name Laserfit was chosen because of the laser-based scanning technologies used to fit and make them.
+A low-coherence FDA-approved diode laser is used in the optical coherence tomographer which maps the eye.
+Another FDA-approved laser device called a ray-tracing aberrometer is used to map the optics of the eye.
+These are Class I FDA approved devices.

 My last eye doctor used an OCT (Optical Coherence Tomographer) to check the fit on my scleral lenses.
 Isn’t that the same thing?

-The answer is no. Dr. Gemoules is a pioneer in the use of digital imaging in designing and fitting scleral lenses and has a patent on the process.
-Others use OCT devices for various reasons such as documenting the lens on the eye, but it is not remotely similar to the process that Dr. Gemoules has created.
+The answer is no. Dr. Gemoules is a pioneer in the use of digital imaging in designing and fitting scleral lenses and has patents on the process.
+Others use OCT devices for various reasons such as documenting the lens on the eye, but it is not remotely similar to the process that Dr. Gemoules has created as a better way to design a lens.
+Optical Coherence Tomography is the gold standard for imaging of the human eye, and has gone through major technological innovations since the founding of LASERFIT.

 Can Laserfit lenses correct astigmatism or prism?